Biking in Minneapolis

 Tricky bits: It's easy to follow the well-marked bike route, but there are a few tricky bits.

-At the north end of Lake Calhoun, several commuter trails converge.
+At the north end of Bde Maka Ska, several commuter trails converge.
 To head north on the Grand Rounds, ride a block on Dean Parkway, then take Cedar Lake Road up the west side of Cedar Lake.

 (An alternative is to take the Kenilworth Trail up the east side of Cedar Lake, then head west on the Cedar Lake Trail to meet the Grand Rounds as it heads toward Wirth Park.)